Policy Development Guide

 - Review existing, related policies that could be revised or expanded.

-- Consider contacting University Secretariat, Manager, Senate Operations and University Policy, to determine whether there is an existing policy and whether this process is necessary.
+- Consider contacting the University Secretariat to determine whether there is an existing policy and whether this process is necessary.

 - Review new or existing legislation, in particular the Ontario Human Rights Code (OHRC) and Accessibility for Ontarians with Disabilities Act (AODA) or a university obligation, eg, Collective Agreement that must be fulfilled.